Table of Contents

 Meanwhile, some components, such as transfer payments, are counter-cyclical.
 They rise during recessions and fall during economic expansion.

 Furthermore, apart from the budget, the government also influences economic activity and the three other sectors through regulations and policies.
-Price controls, competition regulations, labor, environmental safety are some examples.
+Price controls, competition regulations, labor, and environmental safety are some examples.

 External sector